jswymer/mydoctest/test.md

 This was added in branch1 friday

-This was added in js branch
+This was added in js branch again today

 Commit b